Timeline & Speed

-"How long will it take me to speak Spanish fluently?"
+"How long will it take me to become fluent in Spanish?"

 This is the question every Spanish learner asks early on.
 And most answers you'll find online are useless — vague ranges from "6 months" to "5 years" that don't help you plan.